6. Transit Accessibility of all locations in the Region

 Maximum travel time, min — the maximum total travel time.

-Number of bins — the number of bins of the time interval [0, Maximum travel time].
-The aggregate accessibility measures will be stored for every bin, just as the cumulative histogram frequencies.
+Number of bins — the number of bins for splitting the possible trip time interval, [0, Maximum travel time].
+The region buildings’ accessibility measures will be stored by the time bins.
+The Number of bins must not exceed the Maximum travel time.

-The bin width is equal to the Maximum travel time /Number of bins, and the Number of bins must not exceed the Maximum travel time.
-If the last bin does not match the Maximum travel time, the measures for the Maximum travel time are also stored.
 Typically, the Number of bins is selected in a way to have the bin’s width of 5 or 10 minutes, while a 2- or even 1-minute bin can be useful for further analysis of accessibility.

-The sum of the aggregated attribute over buildings achievable during the time of one, two, etc., bins will be stored as a separate file for each of the aggregated fields in the Output folder.
-Each of the aggregated measures is presented by the thematic map.
-In case the computations are based on the selection of buildings, the results will include the new layer that represents these buildings.
+The sum of the attribute values over buildings achievable during the time of one, two, etc., bins will be stored as a separate file for each of the chosen attributes in the Output folder, and accessibility to each of the attributes is presented by the thematic map.
+In case the computations are based on the selection of buildings, the results will include the new layer that represents the selected buildings of the trip origin.
 The structure of the result files is described in the next section.
+Click Run to start.
+The Progress bar shows the progress of the computations.
+You can break the process of the computations by pressing Break.
+The Log tab contains the parameters of the run and run’s metadata and is explained in the next section.

 The log file (Figure 4) is stored in the folder of the results.
-It lists all settings of the run and the computation time.
+It lists all the settings of the run and the computation time.

 Attribute | Meaning |